neo4j/mcp/CONTRIBUTING.md

 Thank you for your interest in contributing to the Neo4j MCP server!
 This document provides guidelines and information for contributors.

+If you're an external contributor you must sign the [https://neo4j.com/developer/contributing-code/#sign-cla](https://neo4j.com/developer/contributing-code/#sign-cla)

 ## Code of Conduct

-This project follows the [Neo4j Community Guidelines](todo: missing link here).
 Please read and follow these guidelines to ensure a welcoming environment for everyone.

 ## Prerequisites